Home » Blogs » Stock Market 1O1 » Discovering the secrets of the inverse head and shoulders pattern

 How to spot the pattern

 How do you spot this helpful pattern among all those zigzags on the chart?
+Learn how to leverage the daily chart for better trades.
 Here are some easy tips:

 • Look for a downtrend: The pattern typically forms after an extended period of declining prices.